rotheconrad/Breakwright/README.md

 This repository provides a reproducible workflow for detecting and correcting structural misassemblies in **genome assemblies** using a reference genome.
 It was developed using PacBio HiFi reads and assembled contigs from HiFiASM.

 The pipeline filters low-value contigs, identifies potential misjoins (e.g., fused telomeres), visualizes breakpoints, and produces a corrected FASTA.
-It gives the user data to make informed curation decisions about which positions in assembled contigs to break.
+It gives the user data to make informed curation decisions about which positions in misassembled contigs to break.

 ---